PoignardAzur/poignardazur.github.io/_posts/2023-06-23-learning-to-swim.md

 Work on yourself.
 The dividends are good.

-*The title is from Guardians of the Galaxy: Vol. 3, where Mantiss tells Starlord life is a pond and he's been treating women like nenuphars, when he needed to learn to swim.
+*The title is from Guardians of the Galaxy: Vol. 3, where Mantiss tells Starlord life is a pond and he's been treating women like lily pads, when he needed to learn to swim.
 Best plotline in the movie.*